simon0302010/duck-dueller-v2/README.md

 - ✅ Hidden from modlist sent to Hypixel
 - ✅ Discord Webhook Integration
 - ✅ Highly Customizable :D
-- ✅ Give excuses and leave game when accused of cheating
+- 🚧 Gives excuses and leaves game when accused of cheating

 <h2 align="center">
    Are there any known issues?
 </h2>
 This bot is, of course, not perfect.
 Here is a list of issues I am currently aware of and will eventually fix (these aren't breaking issues):

-- Bot dodges players that left the queue

 <h2 align="center">
    Where can I download it?
 </h2>

-Right now there is no release JAR file for you to download, this is because I'm still testing the modes I have currently implemented before making a beta release!
-If you still want to use it, you'll have to download this repo and compile it yourself.
+Just Download the latest build from the actions panel.

 <h2 align="center">
    How do I know if it's any good?